Wagon Train: Overview

 1962 cast.
 Top: John McIntire, Terry Wilson.
 Bottom: Scott Miller, Frank McGrath.

 Back row: Robert Fuller, John McIntire, Terry Wilson.
 Front row: Michael Burns, Frank McGrath.

 The series chronicles the adventures of a wagon train from St. Joseph, Missouri, across the plains of the Midwestern United States and the Rocky Mountains to Sacramento, California.
 It features the trials of the series regulars, who conducted the train through the American West.

-Episodes revolve around the stories of guest characters portraying members of the massive wagon train or encountered by it.
+Episodes revolve around the stories of guest characters portraying members of the massive wagon train or people encountered by it.
 Many starring roles were played by already famous actors such as Ernest Borgnine, Bette Davis, Jane Wyman, Ronald Reagan, Lee Marvin, and Joseph Cotten.
 Episode titles routinely emphasize the guest characters, such as "The Willy Moran Story" and "The Echo Pass Story".

 As a favor to Ward Bond, film director John Ford joined the show to direct a 1960 segment titled "The Colter Craven Story", which includes many members of the "John Ford Stock Company", momentarily featuring John Wayne speaking from the shadows and billed in the credits as "Michael Morris".